tcc-case-title

 Final thoughts

 I know the audience for these is somewhat limited.
 I'm often dismayed by this thought.
-But then I remember Stanslaw Lem's poem from The Cyberiad which merges love and tensor algebra.
+But then I remember Stanislaw Lem's poem from The Cyberiad which merges love and tensor algebra.
 Sometimes we are simply called to write something, no matter how weird or useless it might appear to be.
 There's little point in debating inspiration, and it's downright perilous to turn her away at the doorstep.
 She may not choose to visit again.

 Anyway, thanks for reading this far.